h-babacan/tez/README.md

 - You can add, update or delete new categories from the admin panel; you can set the top category subcategories by maintaining the hierarchical order between categories.
 - You can add, update or delete new dealers from the admin panel.
 - You can see the orders placed on the site from the admin panel with details.
+- You can see the categories of purchases made through the site in the last 1 month and who spent the most.

 ## Technologies